What is Windows Virtual Desktop?

 There are a few things you need to set up Windows Virtual Desktop and successfully connect your users to their Windows desktops and applications.

-We plan to add support for the following OSes, so make sure you have the appropriate licenses for your users based on the desktop and apps you plan to deploy:
+We support the following operating systems, so make sure you have the appropriate licenses for your users based on the desktop and apps you plan to deploy:

 Windows E3, E5, A3, A5